device-automation-bus/dab-adapter-cpp/readme.md

 # Overview

 This C++ DAB adapter template is designed to ease the implementation of DAB operations.
-The library handles all message layer interfaces, parsing, and dispatch; this means a DAB partner can focus solely on filling out the implementation of DAB operations they wish the support incrementally.
+The library handles all message layer interfaces, parsing, and dispatch; this means a DAB partner can focus solely on the implementation of the DAB operations they wish the support incrementally.

 The library comes with handlers already implemented for the follow DAB operations: